Let’s hop on our Nimbus 2000, avoid the Whomping Willow and check out the Best Harry Potter Games!

 It’s just as well they did – this version has aged far more gracefully than the original and despite being criticised at the time for reusing the world map and even spells from the Chamber of Secrets game, this does give the games a nice sense of consistency in their setting and mechanics.

-Though most of the games on this list take the form of 3D action adventure titles, this 2004 GBA entry based on the third book – and film – was an interesting departure from the expected formula, which took advantage of the host hardware’s differences, rather than being restricted by them.
+Though most of the games on this list take the form of 3D action adventure titles, Harry Potter And The Prisoner of Azkaban for the GBA was an interesting departure from the expected formula, which took advantage of the host hardware’s differences, rather than being restricted by them.

 The GBA version is actually a 2D, overhead view RPG with turn-based battles, in a similar vein to the classic 16-bit Final Fantasy games.